ballouzlab/OutDeCo_lite/vignettes/vignette.md

 <img src="./figures/plot_scatter_hist_down_colored.png" height = 300/>

 ### 4. Functional outliers
 Finally, we can assess the functional outliers within the sub-networks.
 These are the genes that are DE but do not show local co-expression.
 Here, we consider genes forming a module if there are more than 6 genes.
+We change this with the filt_min parameter.
 ```{r eval=FALSE }
 filt_min <- 6
 clust_size <- plyr::count(clust_net$down$clusters$labels )